-Rossalyn Warren is a feature and investigative journalist, reporting on international news, gender, and technology.
+Rossalyn Warren is a feature and investigative journalist, reporting mostly on the intersection between international news, human rights, and technology, with a special focus on women's rights.
 She writes for The New York Times, Washington Post, Guardian, CNN, BuzzFeed News, The Atlantic, BBC, VICE, ELLE and Teen Vogue, among other places.
 She was previously a senior news reporter for BuzzFeed News in London.

 Following her leading coverage of online harassment for BuzzFeed News, she published a digital book on the issue, Targeted and Trolled: The Reality of Being A Woman Online, with Penguin in 2015.
 She was a Press Fellow for the United Nations Foundation, that same year.

 Rossalyn is British, and she once lived in New York.
-She's been awarded a fellowship by IWMF, a reporting grant by the European Journalism Centre, and is HEFAT trained.
+She's reported from natural disasters, domestic violence refuges, rescue boats, terror attack scenes, refugee camps, migration routes, borders, and political protests, from across Latin America, Europe, and Africa.
+She's been awarded a grant and fellowship by International Women's Media Foundation, a grant by the European Journalism Centre, and is HEFAT trained.